GodotSteam/GodotSteam/docs/tutorials/lobbies.md

 Second is [**JDare**'s has a repo, **GodotSteamHL**](https://github.com/JDare/GodotSteamHL){ target="_blank" }, designed to streamline Steam's networking functionality (lobbies and P2P) which should serve as a handy guide and/or useful script.

-I highly suggest you [check out the Example branch of the repo](https://github.com/CoaguCo-Industries/GodotSteam/tree/example){ target="_blank" }, specifically the **/src/examples/lobby.tscn** which will have the full working code and test interface for this tutorial.
+I highly suggest you [check out the Example project](https://github.com/CoaguCo-Industries/GodotSteam-Example-Project){ target="_blank" }, specifically the **/src/examples/lobby.tscn** which will have the full working code and test interface for this tutorial.

 ---

 That concludes the lobby tutorial.
-At this point you may want to [check out the P2P tutorial which compliments this one](/tutorials/p2p).
+At this point you may want to [check out the P2P tutorial which compliments this one](p2p.md).
 Obviously this code should not be used for production and more for a very, very, very, simple guide on where to start.

-[To see this tutorial in action, check out our GodotSteam 3 Example Project on Github.](https://github.com/CoaguCo-Industries/GodotSteam-3-Example-Project){ target="_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.
+[To see this tutorial in action, check out our GodotSteam Example Project on GitHub.](https://github.com/CoaguCo-Industries/GodotSteam-Example-Project){ target="_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.